-Orlando Health currently has over 1200 credentialed Advanced Practice Providers (APPs) and is proud to offer multiple APP fellowships for newly graduated Nurse Practitioners and Physician Assistants.
+Orlando Health currently has over 1200 credentialed Advanced Practice Providers (APPs) and is proud to offer multiple APP fellowships for Nurse Practitioners and Physician Assistants transitioning into practice.
 These fellowships provide a structured curriculum and training environment within our 10-hospital system and ambulatory practices.
 Our physicians, APPs, and clinical staff welcome APPs with the drive to learn and build upon their skills to become confident, talented providers who can provide quality, as well as safe care to our patients.
 Our programs seek to expand the new graduate clinical knowledge base and skill in a specialty area.
 The fellowship program is built to provide mentored clinical practice through an additional 2,000 hours post master’s degree training.

 APP Fellowships offered:

 - Critical Care Medicine Advanced Practice Provider Fellowship